 Mike Tatro joined GSY in April of 2015 as a General Manager.
 Under Tatro’s leadership Gamage Shipyard has been restored to a full-service boatyard.
 Yards of today need to have several lines of business to stay commercially viable and locally competitive: Slips and moorings, seasonal service, refit, repower, restoration capabilities, and the ability to build new.
 Utilizing his 30 years of mid-coast yard management and boat building experience, Mike has assembled a highly skilled crew to continue implementing his vision of bringing Gamage Shipyard to the next level.

 Under his six years of management, the Gamage Shipyard has seen many improvements to daily operations and expanded the services offered.
 Tatro’s eye for detail is seen in every customer project and every improvement made along the way.
-There is demand for more storage buildings, additional slips in the marina, as well as a coffee shop and perhaps a community work space in the boat house.
+His attention to detail when it comes to customer experience is second to none, and his net promoter score is also evidence of just how successful the business is at putting their customers first, above everything else.
+Due to this, there is a demand for more storage buildings, additional slips in the marina, as well as a coffee shop, and perhaps a community workspace in the boathouse.

 He also sees the yard getting back to its roots building boats.
 In July of 2020 Gamage Shipyard launched the first boat built at the yard in nearly forty years.
 Currently the yard is engaged in a second build, with a third on the horizon.
 Refits and new builds require many of the same activities, which allow the team to grow their individual skills.